owlbarn/owl/README.md

 ## Plotting

+There is another separate [Tutorial on Plotting in Owl](https://github.com/ryanrhymes/owl/wiki/Tutorial:-How-to-Plot-in-Owl%3F).
-Again, let's use an example to show how to plot the result using `Plot` module.
+Herein, let's use an example to briefly show how to plot the result using `Plot` module.
 We first generate two mesh grids then apply sine function to them by using the operations introduced before.

 ```ocaml
 let x, y = Dense.meshgrid (-2.5) 2.5 (-2.5) 2.5 100 100 in